 Sometimes landing in a new place can be a bit overwhelming, especially if you don’t speak the local language.

-As much fun as it is to wander around in circles for hours with a map in hand, sometimes its a good idea to get a grip on a city by taking a walking tour.
+As much fun as it is to wander around in circles for hours with a map in hand, sometimes it is a good idea to get a grip on a city by taking a free walking tour.

 I’ve done several of these tours and definitely feel like I learnt more about the cities I was in thanks to the knowledgable guides.